51Degrees/documentation/src/concepts/flowelements/cloudengine.md

 by the associated [cloud service](@term{CloudService}).
 The trade-off is that a **cloud engine** cannot provide the same performance as an @onpremiseengine.

-For many cases, a **cloud engine**'s performance is sufficient, and is ideal for small environments where memory is in short supply.
+For many cases, a **cloud engine's** performance is sufficient, and is ideal for small environments where memory is in short supply.
 On small services such as a cloud Lambda function where there are low limits to the size of the services, **cloud engines** are a perfect fit.